-AH 60 3.0 units
+AH 60 54 hours lecture 3.0 units

-Medical Terminology
+Medical Terminology Grading: letter grade

 This course is designed to develop a comprehensive medical vocabulary.
 Emphasis will be placed on spelling, definitions, and pronunciation of terms related to the body systems and medical specialties.
 In order to assist students with the challenges of the course content, students are required to complete 3 hours of Supplemental Learning Assistance activities in a Multidisciplinary Success Center over the course of the semester.
+Transferable to CSU